colleenkwilson/Me/README.md

 * Exploring the world with my husband Andrew (aka Big Fun) ((who is much cooler than I am))...trying to get to Africa, China and back to Spain soon
 * Hosting friends at our house - we are the house you do to if bored, hungry, happy or sad, or just want to hang...and we love it.
 We have a "doors always open policy"...its something I was raised with and love about our life.
 We throw parties at our house at least 1x month
 * Being an exceptional friend, sister, daughter to my family
-* Facetiming with my nieces and nephews, and Harper Hendrichs
+* Facetiming with my nieces and nephews, and Harper Henrichs (but she's really just in it to talk to Andrew)
 * My first job was an assistant art teacher...to this day painting and blending colors is one of my favorite ways to relax and be creative
 * Learning - I genuinely love learning new things...you can find me listening to podcasts, books, self-development resources, and YouTube videos regularly (if you have recommendations please send my way)...next goal: Fluency in Spanish